Aman3512/Student-Registration-System/README.md

 # Automated-Student-Registration-System

->#### It is  a simple Java application to automate the process of registration of a student in a particular course(Android, Java ,JEE, PHP, Oracle etc).
+>#### It is a Java application to automate the process of registration of a student in a particular course(Android, Java ,JEE, PHP, Oracle etc).
 <br>

 <b>The main user of the system :-</b>